JuliaGaussianProcesses/Stheno.jl/docs/src/getting_started.md

 ```
 This is just syntactic sugar for the above.
 You can use it, or not, the choice is entirely your own.

-[Plots.jl](https://github.com/JuliaPlots/Plots.jl) knows how to plot GPs, so it's straightforward to look at the posterior:
+Stheno.jl knows how to use [Plots.jl](https://github.com/JuliaPlots/Plots.jl) to plot GPs, so it's straightforward to look at the posterior:
 ```julia
 x_plot = range(-4.0, 4.0; length=1000);
 plot!(plt, f_posterior(x_plot); samples=10, label="", color=:blue);